sillsdev/cog/Cog.CommandLine/README.md

 ### Clustering

-The `cluster` operation expects input in the format produced by the `distance` operation without `-v`, e.g. two words per line, with a numeric score after the two words.
+The `cluster` operation expects input in the format produced by the `alignment` operation without `-v`, e.g. two words per line, with a numeric score after the two words.
 It takes several parameters: the `-m` or `--method` parameter specifies the clustering method (DBSCAN, LSDBC, or UPGMA) and the other parameters are used for adjusting the clustering method.
 See [OPTIONS](#OPTIONS) for details, but the